QUICK SUMMARY:

 Subscriptions

 The next podcast metric we recommend is the total number of subscriptions.
 This simply indicates how many people have subscribed to the podcast and receive a notification each time a new episode drops.
-Knowing how many subscribers a podcast has will help to gauge the total size of the audience.
+Knowing how many subscribers a podcast has will help to gauge the total size of the target audience.

 Listens Per Episode